Mshra/Jarvis/README.md

 Integrate the power of LLM's in your javascript project.

-Install it in node project using
+Install it in your project using
 ```console
 npm i @tarzi/jarvis
 ```